Documents and reports

 Lessons from Māori voices in the New Zealand Science Sector

 This guide shares voices from an experienced ensemble of contributors who work at the interface between the Māori and Scientific worlds.
-Led by the Rauika Māngai meaning ‘assembly of representatives’, it Includes perspectives from scientists, research leaders and programme managers from across all 11 National Science Challenges and Ngā Pae o te Māramatanga.
+Led by the Rauika Māngai meaning ‘assembly of representatives’, the report provides perspectives from scientists, research leaders and programme managers from across all 11 National Science Challenges and Ngā Pae o te Māramatanga.
 The contributions to this guide were gathered at the Vision Mātauranga Leadership Hui, 30-31 October 2019.
 Over 100 attended the two-day event held at Ngā Wai o Horotiu Marae, Auckland Auckland University of Technology (AUT).

 Second Tranche Forward Strategy